|

 Here's a link to a YouTube Playlist.

 I cannot guarantee that the video content will be identical or presented in the same sequence as the W2024 lectures.
-However, I do expect to the content to be similar.
+However, I do expect the content to be similar.

 |